-Japan second-quarter GDP beats expectations - BBC News
+Japan's growth rate hits two-year high

-Japan's economy grew faster than expected in the second-quarter of the year as consumer spending and capital expenditure ramped up.
+Japan's economy grew at its fastest pace for more than two years in the second quarter as consumer spending and capital expenditure ramped up.

 Gross domestic product expanded at an annualised rate of 4% in the April-to-June period, government data showed, beating expectations for a 2.5% rise.